Nancy Mace: Former staff and focus on media attention

 Many former congressional staffers for Mace have described her approach to her office as focused on gaining media attention.
 Her staffers have attributed many of her political actions, such as her vote against McCarthy, to a desire to make headlines and appear on TV programs.
 Staffers recalled her attempting to attract attention to herself during the January 6 Capitol attack by risking her own safety and seeking to be assaulted by rioters.
 Mace's former communications director described a resolution introduced by Mace to limit usage of House of Representatives bathrooms to those designated for one's biological sex, in response to the election of a transgender member, as a ploy for media attention.
 Legislative staffers for Mace described her efforts to attract media attention as hampering her legislative agenda and working relationships with other members of Congress.

 An internal staff handbook written by Mace showcased a strong focus on public image and media attention, with strenuous expectations for communications staff.
-Mace's handbook required communications staffers to book her on national TV outlets at least 1-3 times a day, and on local TV channels at least 6 times per week.
-The handbook was conspicuously more detailed in its descriptions of communications staff compared to legislative and constituent-focused staff positions.
+Mace's handbook required communications staffers to book her on national TV outlets at least 1–3 times a day, and on local TV channels at least 6 times per week.
+The handbook was more detailed in its descriptions of communications staff compared to legislative and constituent-focused staff positions.
 Mace's office experienced high levels of turnover, including a complete turnover of all staff between November 2023 and February 2024.

 Arrest of James McIntyre

 In December 2024, Mace said that foster youth activist and children's advocate James McIntyre threatened and physically assaulted her during a handshake at a foster care youth advocacy event.
 McIntyre was subsequently arrested by U.S. Capitol Police on charges of assaulting a government official and was jailed overnight.
-In court documents, Mace stated that McIntyre "began to aggressively and in an exaggerated manner shake her arm up and down in a hand shaking motion," with "her arm flailing for about 3-5 seconds."
+In court documents, Mace stated that McIntyre "began to aggressively and in an exaggerated manner shake her arm up and down in a hand shaking motion," with "her arm flailing for about 3–5 seconds."
 According to Mace, McIntyre had said, "Trans youth deserve advocacy," and Mace described herself as being "in shock" and "intimidated".
 At least three witnesses disputed Mace's description of the handshake, saying they saw nothing but a "routine handshake".
 Another witness stated that McIntyre "took her hand with both of his hands and shook her arm up and down in an exaggerated, aggressive handshaking motion".
 Mace refused paramedics' assistance, but stated in court documents that she felt "pain in her wrists, arm and armpit/shoulder due to the incident".

 On April 1, 2025, the United States attorney for the District of Columbia announced he would drop the misdemeanor charge against McIntyre.
 Shortly after, Mace withdrew from the Congressional Caucus on Foster Youth.
 Mace was replaced as co-chair by Rep. Erin Houchin.